 In August 2005, the Asbestos Personal Injury Committee and the Asbestos Personal Injury Futures Representative served a set of requests for production of documents upon the Debtors.
 At the time the parties reached a settlement in the Reorganization Cases, the Debtors were in the process of responding to these requests, and had prepared to produce approximately a million pages of documents.
 The Asbestos Personal Injury Committee and the Asbestos Personal Injury Futures Representative had also served, and the Debtors had responded to, one set of special interrogatories.
 Pursuant to the Asbestos Agreement, on January 30, 2006, the parties jointly filed a motion seeking a stay of the estimation litigation and proceedings on the Voting Rights Motion.
-Pursuant to an order dated February 15, 2006, the District Court stayed indefinitely the estimation litigation and the proceedings on the Voting Rights Motion for all parties other than the Asbestos Property Damage Committee, which the District

-Court authorized to take discovery in connection with the litigation and the proceedings.
+Pursuant to an order dated February 15, 2006, the District Court stayed indefinitely the estimation litigation and the proceedings on the Voting Rights Motion for all parties other than the Asbestos Property Damage Committee, which motion the District Court granted in part at a hearing before the court on February 9, 2006 authorized to take discovery in connection with the litigation and the proceedings.
 The parties also agreed that, notwithstanding the stay of the proceedings, within 30 days after any termination of the Asbestos Agreement, the current personal injury claimants will complete the claimants' questionnaires and deliver them to the Debtors.